Overhead view of the 100-Woman Wall in SoHE

 Prior Coursework

-Graduate Work from Other Institutions
+Graduate Credits Earned at Other Institutions

-With program approval, students are allowed to count up to 18 credits of graduate coursework taken at other institutions or as a UW–Madison Special student (with a maximum of 9 special student credits as part of the 18).
+With program approval, students are allowed to transfer up to 18 credits of graduate coursework taken at other institutions.
 Prior coursework taken at other institutions may not be used to satisfy the minimum graduate residence credit requirement.
 Credits earned ten or more years prior to admission to a doctoral degree are not allowed to satisfy requirements.

-With program approval, up to 7 credits numbered 300 or above from a UW–Madison undergraduate degree are allowed to count toward degree credit; undergraduate courses must be numbered 700 or above to count toward the minimum graduate coursework requirement.
+With program approval, students are allowed to transfer up to 7 credits of coursework numbered 300 or above from a UW–Madison or from another institution's undergraduate degree; undergraduate courses must be numbered 700 or above to satisfy the minimum graduate coursework requirement.
 No undergraduate coursework may count toward the graduate residence requirement.

 Probation